Getting started

 We should expect this output

-Step 2 - We will run the Getting Started example
+Step 2 - Run the Getting Started example

 The banking demo directories provides a set of examples in the form of a postman collection and environment.
 These can be found under the examples directory.